Title IX

 • What are supportive measures?

-Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, reasonably available and without fee or charge.
-Supportive measured are designed to restore or preserve equal access to the University’s education program or activity without unreasonably burdening either party and/or to protect the safety of all parties; or the University’s educational environment; or to deter sexual harassment.
+Supportive measures are non-punitive, individualized services offered as appropriate, reasonably available and without fee or charge.
+Supportive measures are designed to restore or preserve equal access to the University’s education program or activity without unreasonably burdening either party and/or to protect the safety of all parties; or the University’s educational environment; or to deter sexual harassment.
 To the extent possible, supportive measures will remain confidential.

 Reasonable and appropriate supportive measures will be implemented regardless of whether the Complainant wishes to file a formal complaint, participate in a criminal investigation or any other disciplinary proceeding.